 Entities are required to evaluate whether transactions should be accounted for as acquisitions (and dispositions) of assets or businesses.
 When substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, the set is not a business.
 Generally, a real estate asset and its related leases will be considered a single identifiable asset and therefore will not meet the definition of a business.
 If the real estate and related leases in an acquisition are determined to be an asset and not a business, then the acquisition related costs would be capitalized onto the consolidated balance sheets.
 Otherwise, such costs will be expensed upon completion of the transaction.

 The Company assesses the carrying values of real estate investments whenever events or changes in circumstances indicate that the carrying amount of these assets may not be fully recoverable, such as a reduction in the expected holding period of a property.
 A real estate investment is potentially impaired if the undiscounted cash flows to be realized over the expected hold period are less than the real estate investment's carrying amount.
 In this case, an impairment loss will be recorded to the extent that the estimated fair value is lower than the real estate investment's carrying amount.
 The estimated fair value is determined primarily using information contained within independent appraisals obtained quarterly by the Company from its independent valuation agent.
 Real estate investments that are expected to be disposed of are valued at the lower of carrying amount or estimated fair value less costs to sell.
-As of March 31, 2024 and December 31, 2023, none of the Company's real estate investments were impaired.
+During the three months ended March 31, 2025 and 2024, the Company recorded no impairment charges.